-The Welfare Reform Act 2012 and associated regulations provide for the replacement of a number of benefits, including Housing Benefit, with a single payment of Universal Credit (UC).
-The roll-out of UC, having been delayed several times, is now due to be complete in 2022.
-Following changes announced as part of the Autumn 2017 Budget, the roll-out plan was revised but there was no change to the final roll-out point.
+The Welfare Reform Act 2012 and associated regulations provide for the replacement of a number of benefits, including Housing Benefit, with a single monthly payment of Universal Credit (UC).

 Detailed provisions setting out how housing costs are calculated under UC were set out in the draft Universal Credit Regulations 2013 published in December 2012.
 The regulations were considered by the Social Security Advisory Committee (SSAC) – the Committee’s report was published alongside the draft regulations in December 2012.
 The Regulations were subject to the affirmative resolution procedure, meaning that they had to be approved by both Houses of Parliament.
 The Universal Credit Regulations 2013.
 (SI 2013/376) came into force on 29 April 2013.